2025-26 Advocacy

 What can PTA leaders & community members do in the face of the SPS budget deficit and lack of state & federal funding?

-• Do your research on public school funding and the history of education in Washington state and the United States.
-Think critically about everything you read and hear—what sounds like a good idea on the surface can cause more harm if we're not informed.
+Knowledge of and the history of education and public school funding is also essential.
+Think critically about everything you read and hear—what sounds like a good idea on the surface, can cause more harm when acted upon if we're not informed.

 We also recommend Underfunded and Unsustainable a recent report on the education funding crisis from The League of Education Voters.
 The report contains findings from in-depth interviews with district superintendents from 28 Washington state school districts and a look at district staffing and spending data to help inform how we can respond and ensure that students are centered as we look to how we can emerge from this challenging time.